vfarcic/vfarcic.github.io/devops23/README.md

 ### Section 1: Building Docker Images

-Create a Dockerfile with Multi-Stage builds that envelops whole CI process from running unit tests, through building binaries, all the way until a Docker image is created and pushed to a registry.
+Create a Dockerfile with Multi-Stage builds that envelops the whole CI process from running unit tests, through building binaries, all the way until a Docker image is created and pushed to a registry.
 We'll build one Docker image based on https://github.com/vfarcic/go-demo-3/blob/master/Dockerfile.
 Later on, we'll use mongo, jenkins, golang, and a few other images

 ### Section 2: What Is A Container Scheduler?